Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is essential in both the professional and personal spheres for several reasons:
+Emotional intelligence is crucial in both personal and professional fields for many reasons:

 Emotional Intelligence in Business